adrianboston/srcset.sh/README.md

 -n   specify the pattern for **srset.sh** to find when converting multiple images.
 The pattern is passed to unix `find` and is equivalent to its `name` primary.
 The default pattern is `*.jpg`.

 -t   specify the type of image conversion used by **srset.sh**; defaults to the same type as the input based on the file's extension.

-The pixel width and the suffix `w` is appended to the source filename such that the resulting filenames resembles the format, `src="[filename]-XXXw.[type]"` where `XXX` is the specified pixel width; thus, one of `-320w, -480w, -640w, -768w, -960w, -1024w, -1280w, -1440w`.
+-p   specify the prefix that will appear in front of an image within the `src` and `srcset` attributes.
+It is useful for specifying the release web root.
+The prefix, pixel width and the suffix `w` is appended to the source filename such that the resulting filenames resembles the format, `src="[prefix][filename]-XXXw.[type]"` where `XXX` is the specified pixel width; thus, one of `-320w, -480w, -640w, -768w, -960w, -1024w, -1280w, -1440w`.
+The prefix is not added to the converted files as a path.
+Default is no or empty prefix.

 -q   specify the quality from 1 (lowest image quality) to 100 (best quality) of compression used by **srset.sh**; otherwise use the `convert` best fit for the source image.
 See [`convert's` manual](https://www.imagemagick.org/script/command-line-options.php#quality).